We are blessed and immensely grateful to offer this medicine.

-Kambo is the venomous secretion of Phyllomedusa bicolor (the giant leaf or monkey frog), a bright green tree frog native to the Amazon basin.
+Kambo is the venomous secretion of the Phyllomedusa bicolor (the giant leaf or monkey frog), a bright green tree frog native to the Amazon basin.
 It can be found in the rainforest regions of northern Brazil, eastern Peru, southeastern Colombia, and parts of Venezuela, Bolivia, and the Guianas.
-In many regions outside Brazil, both the frog and its secretion are known as sapo (or ‘toad’).

 Giant monkey frogs have a distinctive ‘song’ that can be followed to collect them at night.
-Captive specimens are tied by the legs and harmlessly stressed to induce the secretion: a waxy substance scraped onto wooden palettes from the back and legs of the frog.
+Captive specimens are harmlessly stressed to induce the secretion and the waxy substance is spread onto wooden palettes from the back and legs of the frog.
 Once dried, kambo can be stored for upwards of a year without losing its potency.
 For use, it is mixed with water and directly applied to superficial points burnt on the skin.

 Dermaseptins, including adenoregulin, are powerful antibiotics.
 Found to be rapidly and irreversibly effective against a range of parasitic microorganisms, they’re also entirely non-toxic to mammalian cells.
 Combined with their ability to cross the blood-brain barrier, peptides in kambo are especially promising for conditions like Cryptococcal meningitis in patients with late-stage HIV.
 Among the pathogens killed by dermaseptin B2 are the filamentous fungi that opportunistically infect AIDS patients.
 With the emergence and spread of highly resistant pathogenic bacteria, novel antibiotics such as these are becoming critical.